Follow Cynthia Downes on Instagram to keep up-to-date with her blog posts.

 I remember my mum telling me when I was quite young, long before I met Andrew, that all great composers have to suffer.
 This was certainly true where Andrew Downes was concerned.

 When he was 12 years old, while Andrew was on a camping holiday with his family in the South of France, he was struck down with pain in his left hip one morning and couldn't move.
-The painful condition plagued him throughout his teens and wasn't diagnosed till he was eighteen, when he was told by a consultant that he had ankylosing spondylitis, an arthritic disease which slowly creeps up the backbone, destroying the cartilage between the vertebrae and gradually fusing the spinal column together, leaving it rigid and brittle.
+The painful condition plagued him throughout his teens and wasn't diagnosed till he was eighteen, when he was told by a consultant that he had ankylosing spondylitis, an extremely painful arthritic disease which slowly creeps up the backbone, destroying the cartilage between the vertebrae and gradually fusing the spinal column together, leaving it rigid, curved and brittle.

 In his teens and twenties Andrew walked without flexibilty, but had a very straight back, which lasted until his 30s.
 The following 3 photos illustrate his upright posture: